MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 #### Level 1

-- [ ] A reasonable attempt was made to reach Level 2,3, or 4, but things have broken and the page is not displaying properly.
+- [ ] A reasonable attempt was made to reach Level 2,3, or 4, but things are broken, and the page is not displaying properly.

     _I get to decide what "reasonable attempt" means._